Smoking in association football: Post-bans

 Former smoking football players and coaches later came to express dissent against smoking.
 Cruyff, who had stopped smoking in 1991 due to heart problems and promoted anti-smoking campaigns subsequently, was diagnosed with lung cancer in 2015 which had been linked to his smoking during his playing career.
 In 2004, Sócrates pulled out of a match after 20 minutes whilst playing for the English non-league Garforth Town on the grounds that he had smoked too many cigarettes in order to continue.
-Days before his death in 2020, Argentine striker Diego Maradona was filmed smoking in a drunken state.
+In the days leading up to his passing in 2020, Diego Maradona was filmed smoking while appearing visibly unwell.

-Vaping in stadiums is banned by Premier League regulations.
+Premier League regulations prohibit vaping inside stadiums, although rules may vary for designated outdoor areas.
 As it is not banned by the law, English Football League and Scottish Premiership grounds have permitted spectators to vape, and have allowed vaping companies to sell products inside.
+In 2022, Blackburn Rovers signed a sponsorship deal with a local vaping company.
+According to FA rules, sponsorship related to vaping cannot appear on youth kits.
+These same rules exist for alcohol or gambling, while tobacco sponsorship is banned on both adult and youth kits.